 The long and difficult ‘labour’ is 95% due to tension, fear and stress.
 In hypnotherapy we eliminate all of that, and replace it with a relaxation so deep, it goes way beyond the lazing of the wildebeest, which still has to keep one eye out for lions.

 Now, don’t imagine that just explaining this to women in a logical fashion will make childbirth effortless and comfortable for them.
 Explaining this to the conscious mind would make zero difference to the experience, because it is the imaginative Subconscious which controls the body, and produces the real physical experiences of tension, fear and pain.
 That’s why we have to talk to the Subconscious about it, and do some deep relaxation training to create a totally different experience.
 But the good news is, the Subconscious is delighted to hear it (not surprisingly!) and more than happy to adjust matters accordingly.

 Given that the previous expectations had been thoroughly drilled-in over many years, eliminating that is not a one-session thing.
 Most training programmes suggest five sessions overall, to instill real confidence in the mother that she is able to get into deep states of trance and relaxation by herself, so there is no need for the hypnotherapist to be present for the birth.
-And since there is no need to keep one eye out for lions, the mother can enjoy an experience of birth in which she is even more chilled-out than the wildebeest… which obviously is not suffering at all. more about this
+And since there is no need to keep one eye out for lions, the mother can enjoy an experience of birth in which she is even more chilled-out than the wildebeest… which is obviously not suffering at all.

 Call now on 0161 474 8120, or call/text 07748 838 644 any time, any day.
 Hypnobirthing is natural birthing! more about this